Dragonflies are flying insects. Did you know there are different types of dragonflies than most of us realize?

 Here’s an interesting fact: during mating season, the more vivid the male Roseate Skimmer is, the more likely he is to produce a number of progeny with his female counterparts.

-When a Roseate Skimmer is born, it has a brilliant pink or purple abdomen, and its thorax turns blue as it matures.
+When a Roseate Skimmer is born, its abdomen is brilliant pink or purple, and its thorax turns blue as it matures.

 These humming bugs are attractive to look at.
 However, these Roseate Skimmers frequently invade new environments and increase their territory in ponds, lakes, canals, and tropical locales such as the Bahamas, West Indies, and Hawaii.